cjdbarlow/Part-One/pituitary_and_hypothalamus.md

 Secretes **six** hormones in response to hypothalamic endocrine stimulus.
 These are classified as:
     * **Stimulating** hormones, which act at another gland:
         * **ACTH**
         Short-chain peptide that stimulates cortisol release from the zona fasciculata.
-Release is stimulated by CRH, and inhibi  ted by cortisol.
+Release is stimulated by CRH, and inhibited by cortisol.
         * **TSH**
         Glycoprotein that stimulates synthesis and release of T<sub>3</sub> and T<sub>4</sub>.
 Release is stimulated by TRH, and inhibited by T<sub>3</sub>.
         * **FSH**
         Glycoprotein gonadotropin.
-Release is stimulated by GnRH, and inhibted by circulating sex steroids.
+Release is stimulated by GnRH, and inhibited by circulating sex steroids.
 Has different effects depending on sex:
             * Females: Stimulates oestrogen synthesis and ovarian follicle development.
             * Males: Stimulates sperm maturation.
         * **LH**